Relationships can be a source of love and affection and make us feel a sense of belonging in life.

 However, sometimes our relationships can have the opposite effect.
 Things may go well in the early days of the relationship, but at some point, things take a turn for the worse, and it just doesn’t serve our best interests anymore.

-Perhaps one or both partners can no longer give as much as they used to within the relationship, or one person’s behavior has become toxic and destructive.
-Whatever the reason, sometimes you find yourself in an unhealthy relationship, and your only option is to create some physical or emotional distance between you and that other person.
+Perhaps one or both partners can no longer have neutral or mutual interest in the relationship, or one person’s behavior has become toxic and destructive.
+Whatever the reason, sometimes you find yourself in an unhealthy relationship, and your only option is to create space, whether physical or emotional distance, between you and that other person.